idunnowhy9000/Projects/README.md

 **Quote Tracker (market symbols etc)** - A program which can go out and check the current value of stocks for a list of symbols entered by the user.
 The user can set how often the stocks are checked.
 For CLI, show whether the stock has moved up or down. *Optional: If GUI, the program can show green up and red down arrows to show which direction the stock value has moved.*

 **Guestbook / Journal** - A simple application that allows people to add comments or write journal entries.
 It can allow comments or not and timestamps for all entries.
-Could also be made into a shout box. *Optional: Deploy it on Google App Engine or Heroku or any other PaaS (if possible, of course).*
+Could also be made into a shout box. *Optional: Deploy it on Google App Engine or Heroku or any other PaaS (if possible, of course).* [(JS (WIP))](https://github.com/idunnowhy9000/Projects/blob/master/SOURCE/JS/Text/Guestbook/)

 **Vigenere / Vernam / Ceasar Ciphers** - Functions for encrypting and decrypting data messages.
 Then send them to a friend.